 Dr. Dan Brooks is a postdoctoral fellow in neuroscience at Brown University, where he studies the neural circuitry of visual attention.
 He is also an author of Baseball Prospectus and maintains the popular PITCHf/x analysis website BrooksBaseball.net.

 Chuck Korb is the founder of the Sabermetrics, Scouting, and the Science of Baseball conference, now in its third year.
-He put together an eight week seminar of the same name at MIT for their HSSP program in 2008, and adapted that series of classes to this weekend long charitable event.
 Chuck’s background is in the investment industry where he enjoyed modest success before moving to his true love, teaching.
-Chuck currently teaches at risk middle school students in his home town, and consults with a professional hockey team.
-He has also taught numerous classes and seminars on sabermetrics, and written multiple articles for Lindy’s, Maple Street Press, and various on-line sites.
+Chuck currently teaches at-risk middle school students in his home town, Malden, and consults with a professional hockey team.
+He has also taught numerous classes and seminars on sabermetrics, and has written multiple articles for Lindy’s, Maple Street Press, and various on-line sites.

 Dr. Dave Allen is a visiting professor at Middlebury College.
 His “real job” is to teach biology and research forest ecology.
 But when he has the chance he likes to study baseball using pitch-tracking data.
 His work has appeared at fangraphs.com and baseballanalysts.com.
 He has also contributed to the Hardball Times Baseball Annual.